lorint/Week-6/README.md

 Track accounts that are of a certain account type, and reference the employee who set up the account, and the customer themselves.

-Track transactions for each account with a flag if it's a debit or credit, the amount of the transaction, if it was performed at an ATM, the notes for the transaction, and the "work date" (effective date) of the transaction.
+Track transactions for each account with a boolean flag if it's a debit or credit, the amount of the transaction, if it was performed at an ATM, the notes for the transaction, and the "work date" (effective date) of the transaction.

 Medical
 =======